Rryan0613/Jath-Ryan/README.md

 click on the about page, and then back to the chat room page, type in the same room code, it will then display the history of the chat.
 To get to our about page you would click the about button on the top of the page, where it would list information about the web application, and the contributors.
-I have also added a refresh button, it will clear the chatbox incase it gets to clusterd.
+I have also added a refresh button, it will clear the chat box in-case it gets to clustered.

 ## Other resources:
 We used lecture notes, such as WSChatServerDemo that was used for reference.
-And a couple
+And a couple of reference code from stackoverflow and Codepedia

 ## Members:
 Ryan Liu - 100817964